Anti-Bribery for Sales · Module 1 of 2

 Defer to Sasha.
 She's the CFO.

-Sasha has more context on the board dynamics and the wider commercial picture.
-The renewal is signed.
-The events are in the register.
-Going around her on a $6,800 disclosure two days after she's asked you not to would damage the working relationship you need for the next bid.
+Sasha has the board context.
+Renewal is signed.
+Going around her on $6,800 damages the relationship you need for the next bid.

 Portrait of Sasha O'Brien, CFO in the boardroom